Giorojas11/AWS-Projects/Networking-Terraforrm/README.md

   }
 }
 ```
-I created the following bucket policy that denies ALL traffic to my S3 Bucket and only allows access from my Enpoint and GROJAS-IAM-ADMIN account.
+The following bucket policy denies ALL traffic to the S3 Bucket and only allows access from the VPC Enpoint and GROJAS-IAM-ADMIN account.
 ```
 resource "aws_s3_bucket_policy" "vpc_endpoint" {
   bucket = aws_s3_bucket.my_bucket.id